Table of Contents

 We'll now walk through the code even more explicitly, but

-first let's get rid of the do
+first let's get rid of the do notation, to make the

 underlying structure clearer.
 We've indented the code a